-Respondent Fact Concerts, Inc. is a Rhode Island corporation organized for the purpose of promoting musical concerts.1 In 1975, it received permission from the Rhode Island Department of Natural Resources to present several summer concerts at Fort Adams, a state park located in the city of Newport.
-In securing approval for the final concerts, to be held August 30 and 31, respondent sought and obtained an entertainment license from petitioner city of Newport.2 Under their written contract, respondent retained control over the choice of performers and the type of music to be played while the city reserved the right to cancel the license without liability if "in the opinion of the City the interests of public safety demand."
-App.
-27.
+Respondent Fact Concerts, Inc. is a Rhode Island corporation organized for the purpose of promoting musical concerts.
+In 1975, it received permission from the Rhode Island Department of Natural Resources to present several summer concerts at Fort Adams, a state park located in the city of Newport.

-1Fact Concerts, Inc. entered into a joint venture with respondent Marvin Lerman, a promoter, to produce the jazz concerts that gave rise to this lawsuit.
+1 Fact Concerts, Inc. entered into a joint venture with respondent Marvin Lerman, a promoter, to produce the jazz concerts that gave rise to this lawsuit.
 For convenience, we refer to the corporation as the respondent.